DBA-Turkiye/DiagnoseCovid19/README.md

 * Click Choose File to select Process Application file with .twx extension.
 You can download the latest version of the Process App from BAW folder under this repo.
 * In the Import Process App window, a name and acronym have been specified based on information in the file you selected.
 * You can filter the messages by clicking Errors or Warnings.

+**Change ODM Host Information**
+* Open Process App Settings
+* Click Servers
+* You will see a server named DiagnoseSymptomsServer, click on this.
+* Change Host Name and Port with your ODM server host and port info.
+* Save changes.